shinesolutions/swagger-aem/README.md

 * [Contribution](https://github.com/shinesolutions/swagger-aem#contribution)
 * [Presentations](https://github.com/shinesolutions/swagger-aem/#presentations)

-Swagger AEM is part of [AEM OpenCloud](https://aemopencloud.io) platform.
+Swagger AEM is part of [AEM OpenCloud](https://aemopencloud.io) platform but it can be used as a stand-alone.

 Generated Clients
 -----------------